(MA & Dipl UKCP Accredited Counsellor & Psychotherapist)

 - As well as my experience as a Counsellor and Psychotherapist, I have many years of experience of working within global corporate organisations (IT, Finance, and Global Pharmaceutical organisations).
 This experience informs my work on the intricacies of corporate cultural identities, group systems and dynamics and working with and understanding the pressures and stress caused during working within such organisations.

 - Personal interests include Kyudo (Japanese Archery known as ‘The Way of the Bow’).
 Kyudo is a Japanese martial art practice, which is not only a recreational activity, but a means for self examination and understanding oneself.
 At a symbolic level, the practice of Kyudo is about developing insight into the complex interplay between mind and body, and seeking harmony and peace within the individual and within relationships in life.
 It aids in facilitating working through and processing internal and external conflict.
 The qualities of Kyudo become accessible through the cultivation of self examination, concentration and awareness, not only at an individual level, but also at a collective group level.
-This leads to greater awareness of the true unity of the physical, emotional and mental foundation of our lives, which in turn leads towards developing mental and emotional well-being, attitude and character.
+This leads to greater awareness of the true unity of the physical, emotional, mental and spiritual foundation of our lives; which in turn leads towards developing mental and emotional well-being, attitude and character.
 It has also been known as Standing Zen.
-I am now a 4th Dan (Yon Dan) Archer.
+I am a 4th Dan (Yon Dan) Archer.

 - Other interests include Shodo, the Japanese art of Calligraphy (or the Way of Writing).
 Another Zen practice, which develops practitioners to not only understand the form and practice of calligraphy, but also to develop the practice of stillness and to clear the mind, allowing emptiness (mushin) and thus allow the beauty of the hieroglyphs to flow out themselves.
 Its connection to Zen philosophy stresses a connection to the spiritual and facilitates harmony and beauty.